3scale/porta/INSTALL.md

 #### Xcode

 Install Xcode from the App Store.
-You can download all Xcode versions from the [Apple's developer site](https://developer.apple.com/download/more/?name=Xcode).
+You can download all Xcode versions from [Apple's developer site](https://developer.apple.com/download/more/?name=Xcode).

 #### Dependencies